hilton/hilton.github.com/presentations/naming-guidelines.md

 >Research on the cognitive processes of language and text understanding show that it is the semantics inherent to words that determine the comprehension process \[[14](#references)\]

-Other authors agree; Caprile and Tonella \[[15](#references)\] say that identifiers provide important information about program entities, because they give the programmer an initial idea of these entities’ roles within the whole program.
+Other authors agree; Caprile and Tonella \[[15](#references)\] state that identifiers provide important information about program entities, because they give the programmer an initial idea of these entities’ roles within the whole program.
 Deißenbock and Pizka \[[14](#references)\] not only present their opinion on naming, they also performed measurements.
 They found that in the Eclipse code base, which consists of about 2 MLoC, 33 per cent of the tokens and 72 per cent of characters are devoted to identifiers.